rjframe/camino/CONTRIBUTING.md

   conventions](https://dlang.org/dstyle.html#naming_conventions); notably:
     * Module names are all `lowercase`.
     * Classes, interfaces, structs, and enums are `PascalCased`.
-    * Functions, variables, constants, enum members, and UDAs are 'camelCased`.
+    * Functions, variables, constants, enum members, and UDAs are `camelCased`.
     * Names that conflict with keywords should be postfixed with an underscore.
     * All letters in an acronym should use the same case (the same as the first character according to the other rules).